alastair87-cyf/fundamentals-course/about-this-course/graduation/selection-process.md

 # Selection Process

-In this document you will find the selection process that can be followed to choose who should move from the Fundamentals to the Full Stack course.
+This page covers the basics you need to understand after Fundamentals in order to succeed on the Full Stack course.

 As with everything at CodeYourFuture **you are welcome to edit, remix and change this as necessary to fit your specific circumstance**.
 You are fully in control of this process.